Paths in quantum Cayley trees and L^2-cohomology: Application to the first -cohomology

 In the previous sections we have studied one particular cocycle $c$ on $\Ss$, namely the path cocycle $c_g$ with values in $K$.
 In the case of the universal quantum groups $A_o(Q)$, we have seen that $c_g$ is trivial as an element of $H^1(\Ss, K)$.
 In this section we use the vanishing of $c_g$ to prove that many more cocycles are trivial: in fact the whole $L^2$-cohomology group $H^1(\Ss, M)$ vanishes in the case of $A_o(I_n)$.
 The heuristic reason is that $c_g$, being a push-back of the trivial cocycle through the restricted multiplication map $\B$, is sufficiently universal amongst $L^2$-cocycles.

 In fact a slight strengthening of the vanishing of $c_g$ will be needed: we will need to know that the fixed vector $\xi_g \in K = H\tens p_1H$ lies in $\Lambda_h(M)\tens p_1H$.

 \begin{thm} Let $\Ss$, $M$, $H$ be the Hopf algebra, the von Neumann algebra and the Hilbert space associated with a unimodular discrete quantum group.
-We assume that there exists a path cocycle $c_g : \Ss \to \Kk'_g$ which is trivial, and which admits moreover a fixed vector $\xi_g$ lying in $\Lambda_h(M)\tens p_1H \subset K$.
+Using the terminology of Definition~\ref{df_path_cocycle} we assume that there exists a path cocycle $c_g : \Ss \to K$ which is trivial, and which admits moreover a fixed vector $\xi_g$ lying in $\Lambda_h(M)\tens p_1H \subset K$.
 Then we have $H^1(\Ss,M)=0$. \end{thm}

 \begin{dem} We proceed in 4 steps.

 1. We observe that for any linear map $c : \Ss \to M$ the following formula, making use of the right $M$-module structure of $H$, defines a bounded map $m_c : K \to H$: